 What is Brent Crude Oil?

-Brent crude oil, also called Brent Blend or London Brent, refers to the oil extracted from the North Sea oilfields Brent, Forties, Oseberg and Ekofisk.
-This type of oil is characterised as sweet and light, which means it can be easily processed into gasoline and fuel.
-Brent Oil is light because it has a lower density; the lower level of sulphur makes it sweeter.
-Brent Crude Oil has lower transportation costs since it is produced near the sea, unlike some of the other types of crude oil.
+Brent crude oil, Brent Blend or London Brent, refers to the oil extracted from the North Sea oilfields; the Brent, Forties, Oseberg and Ekofisk.
+This type of oil is characterised as sweet and light, meaning it can be easily processed into gasoline and fuel.
+Brent oil is 'light' because it has a lower density; and the lower level of sulphur makes it 'sweet'.
+Brent crude oil has lower transportation costs as it is produced near the sea, unlike other types of crude oil.
 Brent usually trades at a premium to WTI.

-Many factors can have a positive or negative impact on Brent Oil price.
-Supply and demand for crude oil are among the most critical factors: increase in demand can positively affect the oil price when supply is limited.
-On the other hand, a decrease in demand for oil, as is the case during the coronavirus outbreak, can hurt the Brent crude oil price.
+Many factors influence the Brent price, critically the supply and demand: an increase in demand can positively affect the oil price when supply is limited.
+On the other hand if there is a decrease in demand for oil, such as during the coronavirus outbreak, such situations will limit the Brent crude oil price.

 Brent Crude Oil price movements in the past

 Crude oil is one of the most actively traded commodities in the world.
-You can see from the price chart that there were significant fluctuations during the last couple of years.
-The Brent crude oil price climbed to more than $80 (£64) in September 2018 from $39 (£31) in January 2016.
-Also, it hit a multi-year low point when the spot price fell below $25 (£20) in March 2020.
-A combination of decreased economic activity and oil price wars were among eading factors that contributed to the sharp decline in oil prices in 2020.
+There have been significant fluctuations over the past few years, where the Brent crude oil price climbed to more than $85 in October 2018 and plummeted to decade-long record lows of $27 in March 2020.
+A combination of decreased economic activity, the coronavirus pandemic and oil price wars were among the leading factors that contributed to the sharp decline in oil prices in 2020.

 How to invest in Brent Crude Oil